- ETSU Job Opportunities

 - Policies & Procedures

 East Tennessee State University pursues its mission based upon core values.
 An employee's job performance must support and exhibit the university's core values:

-come first, are treated with dignity and respect, and are encouraged to achieve
+PEOPLE come first, are treated with dignity and respect, and are encouraged to achieve their

 RELATIONSHIPS are built on honesty, integrity and trust;

 DIVERSITY of people and thought is respected;